Kashu7100/Kashu7100.github.io/_pages/about.md

 - Oct 4, 2021.
 One co-authored paper has been accepted to [BMVC 2021](https://www.bmvc2021-virtualconference.com/) for **Oral Presentation**.
 - Jun 2021.
 Served as a TA for Google Applied Machine Learning Intensive (AMLI).
 - Jan 11, 2021.
 Joined [AICV lab](https://uark-aicv.github.io/) as a research assistant.
-- December 18, 2020.
-Graduated from the University of Arkansas with *Summa Cum Laude*.
+- Dec 18, 2020.
+Obtained BS from the University of Arkansas with *Summa Cum Laude*.
 - Sep 6, 2019. *My first* co-authored paper is accepted to [SPIE](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11220/2551313/Minimally-invasive-intraperitoneal-photodynamic-therapy-using-a-new-soft-robot/10.1117/12.2551313.short).
 - Nov 30, 2017.
 Initiated as a member of [Tau Beta Pi](https://www.tbp.org/recruit/recruitHome.cfm), the Engineering Honor Society.
 - Nov 28, 2017.
 Received [CSWA](/files/CSWA_kyamazak_email_uark_edu.pdf) in mechanical design.